Artistic Advisor

 Outside of the UK, Brabbins became principal guest conductor of deFilharmonie (Royal Flemish Philharmonic) in 2009.
 In December 2011, Brabbins was announced as the next chief conductor of the Nagoya Philharmonic Orchestra.
 He held the Nagoya post from 2012 to 2016.

-Brabbins first guest-conducted at English National Opera (EMO) in 2012, in a production of Vaughan Williams' The Pilgrim's Progress.
-On 21 October 2016, ENO named Brabbins its next music director, with immediate effect.
-His initial ENO contract is through October 2020.
+Brabbins first guest-conducted at English National Opera (ENO) in 2012, in a production of Vaughan Williams' The Pilgrim's Progress.
+On 21 October 2016, ENO named Brabbins its next music director, with immediate effect, a position he held until 2023.

 Brabbins has conducted commercial recordings of music for such labels as Warner, Chandos, Hyperion, NMC, Nimbus, and Deutsche Grammophon.